haskell-to-elm/servant-to-elm-example/README.md

 - An author can have zero to many books
 - Book title must be unique per author
 - Author's name must be unique

+### Other choices

+- New entries that are in relation are submitted together and inserted transactionally.
+- Search is case-insensitive

 ## Technical notes